squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

     reported in #904 and, after some back and forth, fixed and released in version 5.0.

-1. __Linking sections with pages__: The search index is parsed and each section is linked to its parent page.
+1. __Linking sections with pages__: The search index is parsed, and each section is linked to its parent page.
 The parent page itself is _not indexed_, as it would lead to duplicate results, so only the sections remain.
 Linking is necessary, as search results are grouped by page.